agibsonk/Professor-Questionnaire-Response-vis/README.md

 Repository includes the Python file used to scrape SQCT, an R script for plotting the data, and an example dataset and plot generated using both

-The python script requries a valid UWO username and password due to this, and also requries a Selenium chrome webdriver.exe to work.
+The python script requries a valid UWO username and password due to this, and also requries a Selenium chrome webdriver.exe to work, which can be obtained from https://sites.google.com/a/chromium.org/chromedriver/downloads.

 This project was used as an opportunity to practise data scraping using Python and data vis in R. The ggrepel package used to label data points.